neurobagel/documentation/docs/user_guide/data_prep.md

 ### If your dataset has imaging (BIDS) data

-In addition to phenotypic characteristics of subjects, Neurobagel can also harmonize information about subjects' imaging data from a corresponding [BIDS](https://bids-specification.readthedocs.io/en/stable/) dataset.
+In addition to phenotypic characteristics of subjects, Neurobagel can also harmonize information about subjects' imaging data from a corresponding [BIDS](https://bids-specification.readthedocs.io/en/stable/) dataset (see also [Preparing imaging data](preparing_imaging_data.md)).

 To include subjects' BIDS imaging data as part of their representation in Neurobagel, your phenotypic TSV **MUST** meet the following requirements **in addition** to the ones listed above: